friendlyJLee/pmdump/README.md

 ## Example usages in Android

+The following example is to show how to install pmdump to Android device and dump process memory.

-adb root previlage requires to run pmdump in Android
+1. adb root previlage requires to run pmdump in Android

 ```bash
 adb root